menu close open event RSVP required ticketed event

 “I found a nest of baby bunnies and there’s no mother rabbit around.
 What should I do?”

-To keep from attracting the attention of predators to her babies, a mom Cottontail stays away from her well-hidden nest and only make brief visits a couple times each night to feed her babies.
+To keep from attracting the attention of predators to her babies, a mom Cottontail stays away from her well-hidden nest and only make brief visits at dawn and dusk to feed her babies.
 For more information about how to tell if a nest of baby Cottontails is orphaned or not, CLICK HERE.

 “I found a baby squirrel on the ground and there’s no adult squirrel in sight.
 What should I do?”